gh228df/4-in-a-row-AI/README.md

 # Features

 AI guarantees to play optimally by completely solving the game.
-Solving Connect 4 for the first time may take up to 500 seconds and around 23GB of system memory.
+Solving Connect 4 for the first time may take up to about 300 seconds using the SPEED preset while using 12GB of memory or about 450 seconds with MEMORY_SAVE preset which uses 4.2GB of system memory.

 Solving the game is not required because pre-calculated data for the first 4 moves for both players can be found in the AIn.bin file.
 Additionally, new moves will be cached in the AIn.bin file.

+4rbst is the base game engine, it only computes one best move, while 4rbst2 computes all of the best moves for a given position, and then selects a random one to play.
+It also runs about twice as slow as the base one.

 # AIn.bin encoding

 Cache Size: The first 32 bits indicate the size of the cache.<br>
 Cached Positions: Following the cache size, positions for both players are stored as 49-bit unsigned variables <br>
-Best Moves: In the same variable the best move is stored as a 3-bit unsigned integer shifted by 52 bits.<br>
+Best Moves: In the same variable the best move is stored as a 3-bit unsigned integer shifted by 52 bits or as a 7 bit number for the 4rbst2.<br>
 Evaluation: The remaining part of the variable contains board evaluation represented as 8-bit signed variable shifted by 56 bits.<br>